Medications and Pregnancy

 • Janus Kinase Inhibitors - baricitinib, tofacitinib, upadacitinib

-• If an unplanned pregnancy occurs the medication should be stopped and you should see a specialist in the field to discuss the pregnancy.
+• If an unplanned pregnancy occurs, the medication should be stopped and you should see a specialist in the field.

 • Breastfeeding is not recommended whilst on these medicines.